 Gail Harradine is a Wotjobaluk Post-graduate trained curator and arts practitioner from Dimboola, Victoria with 8 years University study.
 Her focus has always been on South East Australian First Nations and Clans since her thesis on Aboriginal art in the Melbourne area in the 1990s as part of her Postgraduate work at Melbourne University.
 Gail is a qualified Secondary teacher and studied Indigenous resource management.
 Gail has lectured at Federation University (Horsham campus) in Aboriginal Health and Aboriginal history and taught VET/Disability.
 She enjoys being creative with photography, painting, silversmithing and utilising traditional techniques related to women’s adornment, and working with Wergaia language initiatives.
 Gail works as Curatorial Manager in Melbourne and travels home to family regularly to progress her art practice.

-GENERAL COMMITTEE MEMBER – ALISON EGGLETON
+GENERAL COMMITTEE MEMBER – FARI ISLAM

 STAFF